SriSaiMohithPadavala/Feasibility-of-a-new-business-in-a-second-hand-market-place/README.md

 The quantitative facet involves the execution of two surveys, meticulously crafted to garner insights into the dynamics of the secondhand marketplace.
 These surveys are designed to extract numerical data, providing a quantitative foundation for our analysis.
 Simultaneously, we employ web scraping techniques to delve into the online landscape, extracting real-time information from diverse platforms.
-This dual-method strategy positions our analysis to offer a comprehensive understanding of the multifaceted secondhand marketplace.
+This dual-method strategy positions our analysis to offer a comprehensive understanding of the multifaceted secondhand marketplace and finally lead to a conclusion if a business could be established in this domain.

 # Data sources and Datasets:
 Our data compilation involved three main sources: